kevwo/azure-app-service-python/README.md

 This consists of a Flask App that will place jobs in an Azure Service Bus Queue along with a Worker (WebJob) that processes items on the Service Bus Queue.

 ## Basic App Setup
-1. Create a config.yml file in the project root - next to deploy.cmd.
-A full example file can be found at the bottom of this readme
+1. Create a `config.yml` file in the project root - next to `deploy.cmd`.
+ * A full example file can be found at the bottom of this readme
 2. Create Service Bus Namespace
  * Put the name in `config.yml` under key `SERVICE_BUS_NAMESPACE`
 3. Create Service Bus Queue under the namespace